timcassell/ProtoPromise/README.md

 ### Unhandled Rejections

 When `Catch` is omitted, or none of the filters apply, a System.AggregateException (which contains Promise.UnhandledExceptions that wrap the rejections) is thrown the next time Promise.Manager.HandleCompletes(AndProgress) is called, which happens automatically every frame if you're in Unity.
+[You can optionally reroute unhandled rejections.](#configuration)

 ## Canceling Promises